ansible/ansible/docs/docsite/rst/scenario_guides/vmware_scenarios/vmware_concepts.rst

 Delegation
 ==========

-If you want to perform a VMware specific task on one host with reference to ESXi server or vCenter server, use the ``delegate_to`` keyword on a task.
-This delegation host will be any host where you have ``pyVmomi`` installed.
-Your control node and ``delegate_to`` host can be same or different.
+Delegation allows you to select the system that executes a given task.
+If you do not have ``pyVmomi`` installed on your control node, use the ``delegate_to`` keyword on VMware-specific tasks to execute them on any host where you have ``pyVmomi`` installed.

 Modules
 =======